 How do the cheapest compare to the best?

-While cheaper fees tends to correlate with above average performance over many years, the same does not appear true for the top performing funds.
+While cheaper fees tends to correlate with above average performance over many years, the same does not appear to be true for the top performing funds.

-If you take a look at the best performing ETFs on the Australian Securities Exchange (ASX) in 2019, you'll notice their fees aren't necessarily the cheapest.
-In fact, many of the highest returning funds have management fees that are well above the average of 0.49%.
+If you take a look at the best performing ETFs on the Australian Securities Exchange (ASX) in 2023, you'll notice their fees aren't necessarily the cheapest.
+In fact, some of the highest returning funds have management fees that are well above the average of 0.54%.

 |Fund name||ASX code||Type||Fee (% p.a)||1 year total return|